 Note: 1: The term ‘Spirit Doctor’ in lieu of the term ‘Shaman’ is being used.
 'Shaman' is a term that came from central Asia.
 There is no word in any Native language for the word ‘Shaman’.

 Note 2: The northern tribes also recognized sorcerers in their midst.
 These were often spirit doctors who had gone to the dark side of their own souls and who could inflict considerable damage on a person(s).
-Also, sorcery is also within each of us.
+Sorcery is within each of us.
 The human condition has a bad habit of routinely driving itself into the dark void of the soul often taking others with them.